jelsonjay/jelsonjay/README.md

 I’m Jelson J a Front-end Web Developer & Designer.
 I’m very passionate about everything related to web development, I spend much of my spare time learning and obsessing about the latest web technologies.
 I’m open to Job opportunities where I can contribute, learn and grow.
 I think it’s important to love doing what you do, so the passion will continue to motivate and improve my skills.

-## I'm a Front-end Developer
+## Front-end Developer

 - I’m currently working on different types of projects
 - I’m currently learning: TypeScript & REST API
 - I’m looking to collaborate on an open sourse projects
 - Ask me about Front-end
 - Hobbies: watching football and play chess
-- 2024 Goals: Exercise more
+- 2025 Goals: Exercise more
 - Be kind wherever possible
 -------------------------------------------------------------